 For the one case on the lower level: 55" (L) x 14" (W) x 78" (H)

 The lower level case is equipped with 4 glass shelves spaced 14" - 16" apart.

 The Library does not carry insurance for personal items on display, and the library staff cannot assume responsibility for works on display.

 All exhibitors must observe the following requirements:

-Promotion: Faculty members are encouraged to provide an image and an accompanying text to be posted along with the exhibition announcement on the library website, as well as a list of the participating artists.
+Promotion: Faculty members are encouraged to provide an image and accompanying text to be posted along with the exhibition announcement on the library website, as well as a list of the participating artists.
 The image should be in .jpg format and 400 pixels in the largest dimension.

 Hanging items: No nails, glue, masking tape, or scotch tape may be used in the display cases.